davidfeldner/Creating-a-jar-file/README.md

 # Creating a jar file

-# Making a simple jar for the Handins
+## Making a simple jar for the hand-ins

-For the handins you don't have to create a "fat" standalone jar which includes all the javafx libraries, since we can just specify the javafx lilbraries manually, or just clone your code from Github.
+For the hand-ins you don't have to create a "fat" standalone jar which includes all the JavaFX libraries, since we can just specify the JavaFX libraries manually, or just clone your code from Github.
 Simply specify the main class in the build.gradle like this:

 ```gradle